samanyastra/springboot-ff-june/worksheet/project_101.md

 # Project101 - Student performance caluclator

-## Description - An application to handle scores, performance and grade of users
+## Description - Application to handle scores, performance and grade of students

 - Application should be able to preload basic Student data as per below json data
 ```